Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Socialists:** No. The minimum wage is essential to guarantee a dignified life for workers, reduce inequalities and fight poverty.
+- **Socialists:** No. The minimum wage is essential to guarantee a dignified life for workers, reduce inequalities and fight poverty.
 It is a tool of social justice that protects the most vulnerable.

-- Conservatives:** In principle, no, the market must play its role as regulator.
+- **Conservatives:** In principle, no, the market must play its role as regulator.
 However, a minimum wage may be tolerable if it does not excessively hinder the competitiveness of companies.
 What's important is individual responsibility and job creation, rather than dependence on subsidies.

-- Libertarians:** Yes.
+- **Libertarians:** Yes.
 The minimum wage is an artificial intervention that distorts the labor market, creates unemployment and violates freedom of contract.
 The market should determine wages through negotiation.

-- Centrists: No.** No, the minimum wage has an important social role.
+- **Centrists:** No, the minimum wage has an important social role.
 It must exist, but its level must be adjusted pragmatically to avoid destroying jobs, taking into account the competitiveness of companies and the purchasing power of workers.

 ### Health care